semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 You can force pipelines to run in parallel by disabling queuing.
 This can help to obtain faster feedback when pipelines are completely independent and have no chance of causing conflicts.

-To disable queue for a pipeline, follow these steps:
+To disable the queue for a pipeline, follow these steps:

 1. Open the pipeline file
 2. Add `queue`, `processing: parallel` at the root level of the YAML